squid-cache/squid-cache.github.io/BzrInstructions.rst

    Needs clarification about which/what/where these are.

  * Write up recipes for how to do common tasks:
-   * get a mirror of the development source to hack on
-   * make a new branch to hack on
    * commit something which has been developed back to trunk
    * cherry pick something back to an older release using CVS
    * cherry pick something back to an older release using bzr.